bbauska/W3Cx-5of5/README.md

 If I want to work with more complex elements, I can make an array with an object.
 I prepared an array that contains objects, it&apos;s called &quot;persons&quot; and each element is an object.
 If I look at the first element, here.
-It gives me a person whose **familyName** is Buffa, whose **givenName** is Michel, age 51.
-This corresponds to the first element of the array.
+It gives me a person whose <b>familyName</b> is Buffa, whose
+<b>givenName</b> is Michel, age 51.
+This corresponds to the first element
+of the array.

 ![](./images/image372.png){width="5.0in"